nodesman/couchbase-mobile-portal/md-docs/_1x/guides/sync-gateway/accelerator.md

   - 1.5
 ---

+Sync Gateway Accelerator was introduced in Couchbase Mobile 1.4.

 In this guide, you will learn how to scale a Couchbase Mobile deployment with Sync Gateway Accelerator.
 Before going into the details, it's important to identify if you wish to scale the **read** or **write** throughput of your application's back-end infrastructure.

 As a distributed database system, Sync Gateway and Couchbase Server can already be scaled horizontally.
 Horizontal scaling is achieved by adding more nodes behind a load balancer which distributes the traffic evenly between each one (see the [Install, Upgrade, Scale](../../training/deploy/install/index.html) lesson).
 This method of scaling is particularly well suited for a scenario with a large amount of **read traffic**.
 On the other hand, it wouldn't suit a scenario where only the **write traffic** increases.